A Low Down on Energy Saving Windows: Are They Worth It?

 Window Panes

 Older windows often only have a single pane of glass.
 This allows heat to pass through during colder months.
-Most homeowners might think that this is enough, but in reality, these windows provide inadequate insulation against external temperatures.
+Most homeowners might think this is enough, but these windows provide inadequate insulation against external temperatures.

 Nowadays, you can have two or three panes of glass to insulate your home.